In New Orleans, Brunch is Sacred. Here’s Where to GoBy Carolyn Heneghan

 New Orleans is known for its nonstop revelry, so it’s no surprise both locals and visitors love to indulge in restorative, morning-after brunches.
-Here are four of the city’s best meals to help you recover from a long night.
+Here are four of NOLA’s best meals to help you recover from a long night.

 Voted one of the 100 best brunch menus in the country by OpenTable diners, Atchafalaya offers memorable dishes like Cochon Du L’Eggs and Duck Hash — not to mention a Bloody Mary bar.
-What’s more: Atchafalaya is one of the only places in the city open for brunch on weekdays.
+What’s more: Atchafalaya is one of the only places in New Orleans open for brunch on weekdays.

 If you’re in the mood for a fancy French Quarter brunch, head over to 174-year-old Antoine’s, the oldest family-run restaurant in the United States.
 Thanks to its long history, Antoine’s knows how to give New Orleans residents exactly what they want — just check out the restaurant’s world-class French Creole Sunday Jazz Brunch menu.
 In addition to Bloody Marys and mimosas, you can order an Antoine’s Smile cocktail along with your Grillades & Grits or Oeufs (Eggs) Sardou.
 Antoine’s is a place to see and be seen by a crowd of upscale brunch lovers.